Winter 2023: Koita Center for Digital Health, IIT-Bombay (KCDH) and Johns Hopkins University

 - Co-principal investigators must include researchers from both funding partners, JHU and KCDH.

-- Applicants must be on faculty at a Johns Hopkins-affiliated School (Research Associate, Assistant Scientist or Associate scientist or Instructor or Assistant Professor or Associate Professor level) who are currently collaborating or planning to collaborate with a research team from any India based research institute/group that is affiliated and recognized by the government of India including education institutes, government, and non-government organizations.
+- JHU applicants must be full-time faculty at a Johns Hopkins-affiliated School (Research Associate, Assistant Scientist, or Associate scientist or Instructor or Assistant Professor or Associate Professor or Professor level) who are currently collaborating or planning to collaborate with a research team from KCDH.
+(GKII Affiliated Faculty list)

 - Multidisciplinary collaborations will be prioritized.